jasonasher/eosim/docs/architecture.md

 of actions for each subject well in advance, as conditions may change rendering that planning obsolete.

 It is possible to schedule two `Plan`s for the same execution time.
-In this case, Eosim will run them in the order scheduled;
-in the future we might provide mechanisms to break this kind of tie.
+In this case, Eosim will run them in the order scheduled; in the future we might provide mechanisms to provide mechanisms to control priority of events that are scheduled for the same time.

 ### Canceling Plans